Unravel (Björk song): Music video

 Even though "Unravel" was not released as a single, a music video was made by Lynn Fox to promote Björk's Greatest Hits tour.
 The video won a silver prize at the 2004 D&AD Awards, an event recognizing annual achievements in design and advertising.
 The video itself depicts Björk in a deep sea-like environment, wearing a billowing dress as a large and furry unidentified sea creature grows out of her back in a strings-like manner.

 Other artists

 In a 2006 interview with Spin, the Radiohead singer Thom Yorke said "Unravel" was his favourite song ever.
 Radiohead performed a cover of "Unravel" in a 2007 webcast.
 The Brazilian singer Alice Caymmi released a cover on her 2012 debut album.
 The Florida sludge metal group Ether Coven covered the song on their 2020 album Everything Is Temporary Except Suffering.
 English songwriters Wayne Hussey and Julianne Regan featured a cover of the song on their collaborative album Curios.
+The American rock band Something Corporate released a cover of the song as a bonus track on some editions of their third studio album, North.